Ismail Hasan Metareum

-Ismail Hasan Metareum (4 April 1929 – 2 April 2005) was a politician from the United Development Party.
-He served as the party's chairman from 1989 until 1998, the vice chairman of the People's Representative Council from 1997 until 1999, and vice chairman of the Supreme Advisory Council.
+Ismail Hasan Metareum (4 April 1929 – 2 April 2005) was an Indonesian politician from the United Development Party.
+He served as the party's chairman from 1989 until 1998 and the vice chairman of the People's Representative Council from 1997 until 1999, and also vice chairman of the Supreme Advisory Council.

 Early life

 Ismail's grandfather, Panglima Ibrahim, was a military commander in Aceh.
 Under the command of the then Sultan of Aceh, Ibrahim attacked the Dutch, bringing with him to the frontlines his son, and Ismail's father, Tengku Ben Hasan.
 Ibrahim was defeated by the Dutch Army, which had the support of several local kingdom.
 The Sultan of Aceh was captured, and Ben Hasan fled to Malaya via the Malacca Strait.
 In Malacca, Hasan studied Islam in a pesantren at Yan, which was organized by Tengku Tjhi'.
 No longer pursued by the Dutch, Hasan returned to Dutch-occupied Aceh, and then established a pesantren in Metareum.
 There, his wife, Hajah Hindun, give birth to Ismail Hasan Metareum on 4 April 1929.
 His middle name, Hasan, came from his father, and his last name came from his birthplace.

 Until age 12, Ismail was taught in his fathers pesantren, Meunasah Baro, and also studied in the People's School.
 After finishing his elementary studies, he attended Madrasah Sa'adah Abadiyah, moving out in 1944 to live in a pesantren closer to his school.
 During his studies at Sa'adah Abadiyah, on 13 March 1942, the Japanese Army began occupying Aceh.
 The stationed Japanese troops, the Fujiwara Squad, promised to the people of Aceh that they would not violate the Sharia law.
 In reality, the Japanese Army forced students to dig trenches for the Japanese war causes.
 However, in Ismail's madrasah, his studies were not much disturbed by the Japanese.

 On 17 August 1945, a year before he graduated, Sukarno and Hatta proclaimed the independence of Indonesia.
 The warlords and rulers in Aceh urged their people to fight for independence, influencing Ismail to join the struggle for independence while continuing his studies.
 Ismail graduated in 1946 at the age of seventeen, after which he attended the Islamic Junior High School of Banda Aceh.
 He was appointed as the Head of the Staff Commando III of the Islamic Student Army (TPI) until 1950, and joined the Mujahiddin Warriors from 1945 until 1947, a similar organization to TPI.
 He graduated in 1949, the same year Indonesian sovereignty was recognized by the international community.

 In 1949, he left Banda Aceh for Jakarta.
 In the city, Ismail enrolled in the General High School No. 3 in Central Jakarta as a 2nd grader, skipping 1st grade.
 During his studies, he frequently visited the presidential palace in Jakarta, where Sukarno give a political speech regularly every Saturday.